-Believe it or not, Chicago has a plethora of vegetarian, vegan and veggie-friendly restaurants.
+*Updated 2/27/2017* Believe it or not, Chicago has a plethora of vegan and vegan-friendly restaurants.
 If you’re a Chicagoan, or a frequent visitor you’ll find some classics on this list, but you might find a few places you didn’t know about.
 I’m writing this with the visitor in mind, though, so I might skip a few places that have a few (lame) veg options but aren’t really worth wasting your precious time at.
 I’m separating this list into:

 - Cheap Eats – All veggie and/or vegan.
 Entrees average <$10, ideal for travelers on a budget or people staying a few days who don’t want to blow the bank on food.